Case Study: How Editor Matt Carter Used Filmsupply to Elevate a Nas Music Video

 We connected with Carter to discuss the ins and outs of the project and to hear how Filmsupply footage helped him tell the story of “Ugly.”

-Filmsupply: How did you get involved with the Nas video?
+Filmsupply: How did you get involved with the Nas music video?

 Matt Carter: The co-director Hidji and I have known each other for about three or four years.
 He texted me one day about needing help.
 I went to his Brooklyn studio in early February not knowing exactly what he needed.